viperaproject/viperaproject.github.io/_languages/vpython.md

 | `taskfarm.py`   | Task farm management functions                                                              |
 | `util.py`       | Miscellaneous utility functions                                                             |

 The `array.py` module provides native support for multi-dimensional arrays within **vPython**, delivering much faster data access for scientific kernels than the _vectors of vectors_ approach dictated by standard **Python** lists.
 The `memory.py` module allows programmers to finely tune the memory footprint of their codes, especially important in the extremely limited memory environment of micro-core devices.
-As the name suggests, the `parallel.py` module provides support for parallel programming, including _blocking_ and _non-blocking_ _poiny-to-point_ send functions, _broadcast_ and _reduction_ functions.
+As the name suggests, the `parallel.py` module provides support for parallel programming, including _blocking_ and _non-blocking_ _point-to-point_ send functions, _broadcast_ and _reduction_ functions.
 This and the `taskfarm.py` module allow applications with sophisticated parallel programming patterns to easily developed and deployed to micro-cores.

 ## Running vPython standalone
 When **vPython** is run _standalone_, the scripts are compiled and downloaded to the device for execution directly by the **vPython** environment, which controls execution and manages communications between the device cores and the host.
 Typing **vpython** on the host without any arguments provides the following information: